 The Belmont Hotel

 Located on the Paris end of Pakington Street the Cremorne has long been a favorite for a pub meal.
 Food has become a little more sophisticated over the past few years with some more modern menu items but the they have a range of specials nights early in the week which are very popular, featuring different types of parmy’s and even a steak night.
 Be sure to try their burgers on the regular menu, they are to die for, and they don’t make a bad salad either.

 The Great Western

 The Great Western on the corner of Aberdeen Street and Shannon Avenue has a great traditional bar menu at some of the best prices you will find in the Geelong region.
-There are all the favourites including steaks, schnitzel, fish and even old specialties like rissoles and crumbed snags, The Western always a huge specials board and its pretty hard to go past their pie of the day they are just delicious.
-The only problem with the Great Western is there is so many tasty choices and only enough room to fit in one, washed down with a few ice cold beers.
+There are all the favourites including steaks, schnitzel, fish and even old specialties like rissoles and crumbed snags, The Western always has a huge specials board and it’s pretty hard to go past their pie of the day; they are just delicious.
+The only problem with the Great Western is there is so many tasty choices and only enough room to fit in one tasty meal.
 The bar has huge dining facilities and there is also a large dining room for a more formal meal.